Buying Rural Land? 5 Reasons You Need a Buyer’s Agent

 I’m a land broker and a forester.
 My forestry consulting work brings me into contact with many buyers (who didn’t use me as their land buyer’s agent) after they’ve made their land purchase—most are lucky to have hit one out of three from the list above.

 Land is an infinitely complex mix of plants, animals, soils, topography, and water, with each property having a different mix of these ingredients.
-To make a successful purchase (by the criteria listed above), you need to be able to efficiently and expertly assess a property (or work with someone who can).
+To make a successful land purchase (by the criteria listed above), you need to be able to efficiently and expertly assess a property (or work with someone who can).
 Many times, defects and limitations aren’t obvious and sometimes won’t reveal themselves to the novice until years later.

 What is a Land Buyer’s Agent?